alexanderguzhva/smalltopk/article/main5.md

         rq->assign_index_factory = index_assign_factory.get();
     }

-    // don't forget to synchronize the lifetime of `index_assign_factory` field,
+    // don't forget to take care of the lifetime of `index_assign_factory` field,
     //   because ResidualQuantizer does not own this pointer
 ```